Metal Seinen: Pivot

 The original mission of the group was to be a 'platform for creativity'.
-A group which propagates creative and professional progression though mutual efforts of its members.
+This group aimed to propagate creative and professional progression though mutual efforts of its members.
 It attempted to establish a model of mutual collaboration among hobbyists.
 Any activity was welcome as long as it was considered to be creative by the members.
 The group garnered support from hobbyists active in the community.
-The model which was first tried can be explained through the following examples:
+The original model can be explained through the following examples:

-One might ask what the mutual benefit in all this is.
-The answer is; the individual who came up with the song had the opportunity to create it and can now use it for the geo competition, the individual can also add it into his/her portfolio and even move onto managing or advising such projects.
-The musician has a similar benefit, adding it to his portfolio, giving out a sample CD and moving onto further projects.

 Another example which came forward was:

-An artist had an idea for the story of a manga (comic).
-The artist wanted fellow artists, scriptwriters; basically, a support team with which he could properly create a manga (comic) even if it were only on the web.
-The artist met up with a musician who did his OST for promotion purposes, while in return the artist received album art, band logo art.
-Similarly, he met with a web developer who was working on the open source CMS- Joomla- they mutually agreed to helping each other out, creating a site for the manga, while having the experience of creating such a website for CV/portfolio purposes.

 Due to a mix of success and failures, the group decided to pivot from the original idea to being a membership model garnered towards aspects of cultural exposure focusing on Japan initially.
 This was to be achieved through networking and active projects of a cultural aspect.

-Mission and Values

-Mission

-“To be a platform for art ventures and international culture elements”.